christianrondeau/davinci-resolve-tools/README.md

 This repository contains tools to help manage DaVinci Resolve cache folders.

+## Installing

+1. Start a PowerShell session
+2. Run `Set-ExecutionPolicy RemoteSigned`
+3. Clone this repository or simply download the scripts you need to run (in GitHub, click on the `.ps1` file you want, click on the `Raw` button and save the file with a `.ps1` extension)

 ## Get-DaVinciResolveCacheProjects.ps1

 This script returns the list of cached projects and their size.